What is the Popstar Writing Contest?

 The Tall Poppy Writers are hosting a cross-genre writing contest!
-Our intention is to share our substantial joint experience as bestselling, award-wining authors to help other authors advance in their publishing journey.
+Our intention is to share our substantial joint experience as bestselling, award-winning authors to help other women, transgender, and non-binary/genderqueer authors advance in their publishing journey.

 How to Enter:

-Submit no more than the first 4250 words of your book-length work of fiction or non-fiction, PLUS a synopsis of no more than 250 words (both will be judged).
+Submit no more than the first 4250 sequential words of your unpublished and uncontracted book-length work of fiction or non-fiction, PLUS a synopsis of no more than 250 words (both will be judged).
 We accept electronic entries ONLY via our submission form.
-(Book-length is a minimum of 55,000 words.) **as an acquisitions editor I strongly recommend lowering from 65k.
-Also, I heavily edited this text.
-See below.
+(Book-length is a minimum of 55,000 words.)

 - an entry fee

 - a 4250-word submission plus a synopsis of no more than 250 words.